FAQ

 How are potential recipients evaluated under HOPE protocols?

-Sample collection for pilot study
+Sample and data collection for pilot study

-Should we collect lymph nodes from donors for the pilot study?
 If possible, yes.
 Some centers have incorporated lymph node collection into their protocols.